aditya-bits-cc/app-2024mt03611/README.md

 # app-2024mt03611

 A simple app is created using Flask, built using docker, deployed on kuberentes and monitored via prometheus with cadvisor enabled
+The application has been developed and tested on Windows 11 with Docker Desktop and Kuberetes installed in ti

 # DevOps Assignment - Flask Application Deployment